ava11235/IT121/w4_arrays_maps.md

 * Use the for...in loop to iterate over maps.

-* Work with the Object.keys(), in nad delete methods.
+* Work with the Object.keys(), in, and delete methods.

 * Work with methods of the Map object to set, get or remove keys or values.